Lou Brock: Awards, honors and life after baseball

 Brock was inducted into the Baseball Hall of Fame in 1985, his first year of eligibility.
-He was inducted into the Missouri Sports Hall of Fame in 1992.
-Brock was inducted into the St. Louis Walk of Fame in May 1994 and, in 1995 he was inducted into the Arkansas Sports Hall of Fame.
+He was inducted into the Missouri Sports Hall of Fame in 1992, the St. Louis Walk of Fame in May 1994, and the Arkansas Sports Hall of Fame in 1995.
 In 1999, he was ranked Number 58 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
 In 2014, Brock and 21 other former players and personnel were inducted into the new St. Louis Cardinals Hall of Fame Museum.

 After retiring from baseball, Brock prospered as a businessman, especially as a florist in the St. Louis area.
 He briefly worked as a color analyst for Monday Night Baseball on ABC in 1980, and for Chicago White Sox telecasts the following year.
 Brock regularly appeared at Cardinals games.
 When he stepped onto the field he was always greeted by a loud, low-pitched cheer of "Loooouuuuuuuuuuuu".
-He also lent his name to a unique rainhat, shaped like a miniature umbrella, meant to be worn at games during showers in lieu of retreating to the concourse.
-The product was called the "Brockabrella".
+He also lent his name to a unique rainhat shaped like a miniature umbrella, the "Brockabrella", for wearing at games during rainshowers.

 During the 1980s and 1990s, Brock was a spring training baserunning instructor with various MLB clubs, including the 1982 Cardinals, 1987 Minnesota Twins, 1988 Los Angeles Dodgers and 1993 Montreal Expos.
 The first three of those four teams won the World Series.

 Personal life

-Brock and his wife, Jackie, were both ordained ministers serving at Abundant Life Fellowship Church in St. Louis, and he was a director on the board of YTB International.
-Brock's speed was referred to in the song "Check the Rhime" by the pioneering "jazz rap" hip-hop ensemble A Tribe Called Quest.
-On December 5, 2006 he was recognized for his accomplishments on and off of the field when he received the Bobby Bragan Youth Foundation Lifetime Achievement Award.
+Brock and his wife, Jackie, were both ordained ministers, serving at Abundant Life Fellowship Church in St. Louis, and he was a director on the board of YTB International.

 Brock was the father of former University of Southern California Trojan and National Football League player Lou Brock Jr. He is also the granduncle of sports journalist and broadcaster Taylor Rooks.

-Health and death
+Health

 Brock's left leg was amputated below the knee in October 2015, because of an infection related to a diabetic condition.

 Brock announced on April 13, 2017, that he was diagnosed with multiple myeloma, a blood cancer that starts in the bone marrow's plasma cells.
-On July 28, 2017, Brock and his wife said they had received word from Mercy Hospital's doctors that, according to their blood tests, the cancerous cells were gone.
+On July 28, 2017, Brock and his wife said they had received word from Mercy Hospital's doctors that according to blood tests the cancerous cells were gone.
 Brock said the cancer had been declining for some time.
 "We got reports that it was 25% gone, then 50%, then 75% gone," he said.
 "The doctors were absolute.
 [Cancer] is not there."

+Death

 Brock died on September 6, 2020, at the age of 81.